netceteragroup/girders/src/site/markdown/features/configuration.md

 The `application.yml` is baked into the application artifact (JAR or WAR file) and shipped and deployed together with with the application code.
 It must therefore only contain configuration properties that are **not environment-specific** or sensible defaults for properties that are environment-specific.
-In Girders 4, we recommend following the [12 factor app configuration approach](https://12factor.net/config).
+In Girders, we recommend following the [12 factor app configuration approach](https://12factor.net/config).
 With this pattern, you only put default configuration into the application bundle itself.
 All the configuration that is environment-specific is injected into the application from the outside.
 You might still managed this configuration